octopipe/cloudx/README.md

 - Delete plugins using dependencies tree
 - Add author per execution
 - Add execution sensitives data in secrets
+- Create recycle logic for executions and give option to external save
+- Search ways to encrypt sensitive data in execution

 ## How to run?